 We calculated that we spent almost £5,000 in total, including all travel (Eurotunnel, tolls and fuel), accommodation (including our journey out and back), ski hire, lift passes, as well as all food and drink (at home and in restaurants).
 How does this compare to previous ski holidays?
 One of our cheapest holidays was a last-minute EspritSki deal to La Rosiere over Christmas which cost about £4,000 for the four of us.
 This included meals and drinks in the chalet and many other costs including ski hire, lift passes, ski school and some afternoon childcare.
 This didn’t include our food on the mountain or the enforced ‘chalet-night-out’ when staff get the night off.
 Other holidays have cost over £5,000 for the four of us before adding the cost of eating on the mountain and eating out on the chalet night off.

-February half-term is one of the most expensive times of year to go on a ski holiday.
+February half-term is one of the most expensive times of year to go on a ski holiday in Europe.
 I think our approach for this particular week saved us money.
 Would we do it at a different time of year?
 Probably, though we do love the creature comforts of a catered chalet.
 It’s usually the one holiday we take in a year where I don’t have to cook at all, and I did miss my annual week off!

 If you want to read more about taking kids skiing then check out my Ultimate Guide to Skiing with Kids!.
 I’ve also written a couple of blogs for Little Trekkers with packing top tips, and how our children fell in love with skiing.